Short term estimates and forecasts for Host Hotels & Resorts, Inc. (HST)

 Host Hotels & Resorts, Inc. (NYSE:HST) trade information

-Sporting 1.17% in the green today, the stock has traded in the green over the last five days, with the highest price hit on Tuesday, Aug 25 when the HST stock price touched $11.40- or saw a rise of 1.67%.
-Year-to-date, Host Hotels & Resorts, Inc. shares have moved -39.57%, while the 5-day performance has seen it change 3.99%.
-Over the past 30 days, the shares of Host Hotels & Resorts, Inc. (NYSE:HST) have changed 6.76%.
-Short interest in the company has seen 38.59 Million shares shorted with days to cover at 3.07.
+Despite being -0.71% in the red today, the stock has traded in the green over the last five days, with the highest price hit on Friday, Aug 28 when the HST stock price touched $11.72- or saw a rise of 4.56%.
+Year-to-date, Host Hotels & Resorts, Inc. shares have moved -39.7%, while the 5-day performance has seen it change -1.02%.
+Over the past 30 days, the shares of Host Hotels & Resorts, Inc. (NYSE:HST) have changed 3.76%.
+Short interest in the company has seen 34.46 Million shares shorted with days to cover at 2.91.

-Wall Street analysts have a consensus price target for the stock at $12.18, which means that the shares’ value could jump 8.56% from current levels.
-The projected low price target is $8 while the price target rests at a high of $15.
-In that case, then, we find that the current price level is +33.69% off the targeted high while a plunge would see the stock lose -28.7% from current levels.

 Host Hotels & Resorts, Inc. (HST) estimates and forecasts